anukah/leetcode-solutions/README.md

 - The number of nodes in both lists is in the range `[0, 50]`.
 - `-100 <= Node.val <= 100`
 - Both `list1` and `list2` are sorted in **non-decreasing** order.
 ## Solution

-A bit confusing when looking at it first but looking at my main method would help to understand it more clearly.
+A bit confusing when looking at it first but looking at this main method would help to understand it more clearly. observe the instan

 ```
 public static void main(String[] args) {